oceanlau/garbage/README.md

 ## Method

 Pick any topic you want.
-But I would recommend (with bias :P):
+But I would recommend (with bias):
 - For data scientists or anyone who wishes to learn AI (Trending): `Python` -> `Big Data` -> `Machine Learning`
 - For those who want to build a website: `LNMP`
 - For those who want to have some fun and see immediate feedback: `Frontend`